openedx/openedx-aspects/docs/concepts/superset.rst

 of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.

 Superset is used as the reporting and visualization tool of the Aspects project.
-The authentication is performed agains the LMS using SSO.
+Authentication is performed agains the LMS using SSO.
 You can find more information in :ref:`authentication-permissions`.

 Superset Concepts